Shortcrust pastry pie with a fragrant nectarine filling and almond butter.

 Close the pie with the rest of the dough, make cuts to release the steam, and bake over medium-high heat.

 Cool to room temperature, serve with powdered sugar and/or vegan vanilla ice cream, and fly to your favorite rural area – the one where you feel most at home 🙂

 - 2 tbsp almond butter optional but recommended

-- 600 grams nectarine net weight without the pits
+- 600 grams nectarine or peach net weight without the pits

 - ¾ cup sugar